The USS Skagit (AKA-105) was a Tolland-class attack cargo.

 History of the USS Skagit (AKA-105)

-The USS Skagit was built by North Carolina Shipbuilding Company, Wilmington, North Carolina.
-Miss Heloise Pike was the sponsor of the ship and on 2 May 1945, Captain Harold R. Parker was assigned in command.
+The USS Skagit was built by the North Carolina Shipbuilding Company, Wilmington, North Carolina.
+Miss Heloise Pike was the sponsor of the ship, and on 2 May 1945, Captain Harold R. Parker was assigned in command.

-For what was left of the year, the Skagit transported both troops and supplies to bases located in the Far East, the most common ones being Guam, Okinawa, Shanghai, Tientsin and Tsingtao.
-The deployment in the Far East was briefly interrupted for a three-month tour to Pearl Harbor.
-In February 1947, the Skagit was back to sailing Far East waters, being involved in operations between Guam, Okinawa and China.
+For what was left of the year, the Skagit transported both troops and supplies to bases located in the Far East, the most common ones being Guam, Okinawa, Shanghai, Tientsin, and Tsingtao.
+The deployment in the Far East was briefly interrupted by a three-month tour to Pearl Harbor.
+In February 1947, the Skagit was back to sailing Far East waters, being involved in operations between Guam, Okinawa, and China.

-In 1948, the Skagit was ordered a polar expedition, and on 26 July that year, the ship left for Alaska where it was docked until 23 August.
+In 1948, the Skagit was ordered on a polar expedition, and on 26 July that year, the ship left for Alaska, where it was docked until 23 August.
 The ship would participate in another expedition to Alaska the following year, 1949, from January to February.

 In 1952, the vessel was yet again on tour in the Far East from May to December.
 The focus of the operations there was setting up another camp for prisoners of war at Yongcho Do and Pongnam Do, as a consequence of the riots that took place at Koje Do.
 The Skagit offered help in transporting building materials, but also in transporting prisoners.

-In 1954, the ship took part in Operation Passage to Freedom during which it transported almost 5,000 refugees from North Korea to safe locations from South Korea, away from the communist threat.
+In 1954, the ship took part in Operation Passage to Freedom, during which it transported almost 5,000 refugees from North Korea to safe locations in South Korea, away from the communist threat.
 For the next decade, the Skagit operated between the western Pacific and ports from Mexico or Alaska.
-From August 1965 to May 1966, the ship was sailing Far East waters to honor the commitment of the United States in helping South Vietnam at defending itself.
+From August 1965 to May 1966, the ship sailed in Far East waters to honor the commitment of the United States to helping South Vietnam defend itself.
 The Skagit operated as a part of Task Group 76.6 while Operation Double Eagle was ongoing.
 5,000 U.S. Marine Corps had to confront the Viet Cong.

-On 25 October 1966, the Skagit was stationed at Todd Shipyard, San Pedro, California to complete overhaul.
+On 25 October 1966, the Skagit was stationed at Todd Shipyard, San Pedro, California, to complete an overhaul.
 By May, the ship was already on a seven-month deployment to the western Pacific.